Xiao Yao San for Liver Qi Stagnation

 Bupleurum is the chief herb in Free & Easy Wanderer and is known for its ability to regulate the Liver Qi.
 It is believed to help release stagnation and promote the smooth flow of Qi throughout the body.

-Peony is another key herb in the formula and is thought to have a calming effect on the liver, which can help ease irritability and anger.
+Peony is another key herb in the formula and is traditionally used to support liver health and promote a sense of calm.

 White atractylodes is included in Four Substance to help "tonify the spleen" and promote digestion.
 This herb is believed to help prevent the accumulation of "dampness" and phlegm, which can exacerbate Liver Qi stagnation.